kchapelier/node-datafilter/README.md

 var relevantData = filter.match(instagramData, DataFilter.BLACKLIST);
 ```

-Separate the data retrieved from Instagram in two arrays, one with the photos tagged as _selfie_ and one with those who are more likely to be of interest (who are not tagged as _selfie_).
+Separate the data retrieved from Instagram in two arrays, one with the photos tagged as _selfie_ and one with those who are more likely to be of interest (not tagged as _selfie_).

 ## Potential use case